72itde/linux-remote-configuration-management/README.md

 ## Linux distribution and version compatibility

-Currently this software is developed and tested on and for
+Currently this software is developed and tested on and for Debian Linux 12.

-- Debian Linux 12

-It also works on Linux Mint 21.3 (because that's currently my favorite Linux distribution) and also on Fedora Linux 39, but not tested regularly.
+It also works on Linux Mint 21.3 (because that's currently my favorite Linux Desktop distribution) and also on Fedora Linux 39, but not tested regularly.

 and may work on other Linux distributions.
+We plan to support Debian 11, Debian 12, Ubuntu 22.04, 24.04, Fedora 39, Rocky 9 and openSuSE.

 ## system requirements